Hi, I’m Lyndsay!

 However, when the pandemic came and rocked everyone’s worlds, I moved out of New York City (for what was only supposed to be a few weeks!) to wait out the storm with my family.
 City streets transformed into trail walks, and the idea of traveling shifted and changed.
 One month became two, became ten, which became almost two full years.

-Throughout all of this time, I gathered family genealogy documents to apply for jure sanginis–Italian citizenship through descent.
+Throughout all this time, I gathered family genealogy documents to apply for jure sanginis–Italian citizenship through descent.
 (If you have Italian ancestry, you more than likely qualify!)

 This led me to move to Italy at the end of 2021.
 While you can apply at your presiding consulate, moving to Italy was an opportunity I couldn’t pass by.
-Now, I’m here, writing, reading, reconnecting with my ancestry, and exploring every inch of this incredible country.
+Now, I’m here, writing, reading, learning Italian, reconnecting with my ancestry, and exploring every inch of this incredible country.

 This is a living space; we’ll grow together.
 The rest, as they say, is history.